RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Execution-Logging.md

 # WinEvent Logger

 You can log execution details directly to the Windows event log as shown below.
-You will find the `Atomic Red Team` log under the `Application and Services Logs` folder in the Windows event viewer.
+You will find the execution details in the `Atomic Red Team` log under the `Application and Services Logs` folder in the Windows event viewer.

 ```powershell
 Invoke-AtomicTest T1016 -LoggingModule "WinEvent-ExecutionLogger"
 ```

 Note: The very first time you use the WinEvent logger you will need to do so as admin so that the `Atomic Red Team` log can be created.
-After it has been created you now longer need to invoke tests as an admin user to get the execution details logged.
+After it has been created you no longer need to invoke tests as an admin user to get the execution details logged.